JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Labs/03-Deploy-and-Manage-Azure-Compute-Resources/04-Create-and-Configure-Azure-App-Service/README.md

 - Wildcard cert requests for multi-tenant apps

 This is the part where admins age faster.
+#### Admins Repeat the Subdomain Process Monthly

+A subdomain seems tiny — just a new DNS name, right?
+But in real organizations, new subdomains = new business ideas.

+Marketing launches a new event → `event.company.com`
+Customer success wants a portal → `portal.company.com`
+Developers want a feature preview → `beta.company.com`
+Security team isolates an area → `secure.company.com`
+Product wants regional rollouts → `eu.company.com`, `apac.company.com`

+Every department sees subdomains as cheap, harmless expansions.
+But each one requires:

+- DNS creation
+- Verification
+- Binding to App Service
+- TLS certificate creation
+- Certificate renewal
+- Occasionally moving the mapping during redesigns

+This is why admins repeat it monthly: business evolves faster than anyone can document, and DNS becomes the front-line evidence of that evolution.

+DNS is like the naming ceremony for every new idea.

 ### 5. Backups + Restore testing
 Admins don't just “turn on backups.”
 They: